Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 Healing is possible.
 Hope is real.
 You are deeply, deeply loved — even in the valley.

-Heavenly Father, Wonderful Counselor, Prince of Peace—Father, Son, and Holy Spirit, I lift up every person reading these words right now.
+Heavenly Father, Wonderful Counselor, Prince of Peace— Father, Son, and Holy Spirit, I lift up every person reading these words right now.
 Remind them of who they are and how they are fearfully and wonderfully made, no matter what they’ve been through.
+Give them the courage to face their pain, the insight to see what needs healing, and the strength to do the work that leads to restoration and deeper connection with You.
+May their healing bring You glory.
+May their story become a testimony of Your grace.
+In Jesus’ name, Amen.

 In Service, Faith, Hope and Love,